Quick sunset shot

 After yesterday’s run, I managed another wander this morning on the very soft sand and into a hellish headwind to get a few snaps of Mrs 6000 on her beach ride (horse, before you ask).

-And now, another gentle day before a walk round to the local lighthouse and a decision of whether the braai again this evening or head to the local pub.
+And now, another gentle day before a walk round to the local lighthouse and a decision of whether to braai again this evening or head to the local pub.
 Both options have their merits, and for the moment, I’m completely undecided.

 Long live pretending that this sort of thing being the most taxing problem I have to face.